 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
 Please make your own calculations where necessary. ***As an Amazon Associate I earn from qualifying purchases.

 - 2 cups almond flour or ground almonds, 200g

 - 16 oz full fat cream cheese 450g (I used Philadelphia)

 - 1 cup double/ heavy whipping cream 240g

 - ⅔ cup peanut butter 180g, salted, or unsalted peanut butter with a pinch of sea salt flakes

-- 1 sachet gelatine 12g, + 2 tbsp hot water or 4 gelatine leaves
+- 1 sachet gelatine 12g, + 2 tablespoon hot water or 4 gelatine leaves

-- 6 - 8 tbsp powdered sweetener or to taste
+- 6 - 8 tablespoon powdered sweetener or to taste

 - Line the base of a springform (20 cm diameter) with parchment paper.